amittauro/review-5/README.md

 ToDo class

 1. User can add a todo item and returns an array with the item.
-2. User can complete an item and returns an array of the items with that item no longer there 3.
+2. User can complete an item and returns an array of the items with that item no longer there.

+Display class
+1. welcome: returns welome output
+2. added_item: returns output
+3. done_item: returns expected output